 All physiotherapy students who are undertaking supervised fieldwork placements in Manitoba must be registered with CPM on the Student Register.
 This includes University of Manitoba students, students from other Canadian University programs in physiotherapy, and International physiotherapy students.

-To Register as a Student Physiotherapist you must provide the following items:
+To Register as a Physiotherapy Student you must provide the following items:

-- Letter from current University confirming enrollment in recognized physiotherapy course and placement details
+- Letter from University of Manitoba confirming enrollment in recognized physiotherapy course and placement details.

 - Current Criminal Record Check with Vulnerable Sector.
 The CRC must be no older than 6 months from the date of issue.